jamesellinger/4-3-2_diy_ai/README.md

 or python3 depending on your system setup

-### Activate the environment
+Activate the environment

 ```
 source env/bin/activate
 ```

-### Install packages via pip
+Install packages via pip
 ```
 pip install -r requirements.txt
 ```

 # 4. Running the tool

-The environment will be active if you are running just after "installing", otherwise please activate it again
+The environment will be active if you are running just after "installing", otherwise please activate it again.

 ```
 cd folder-where-you-downloaded 4-3-2_diy_ai